Levels of Los Angeles Hospice Care Provided by The Team

 Medicare doesn’t cover long-term stays at nursing homes, but it does cover hospice care but with certain co-payments for medication and respite care should the caregiver need it.
 A patient qualifies for Medicare if they have:

-The above criteria also apply to patients with Medicaid and private insurance.
+The above criteria also apply to patients with .
 Thus, if your loved one is currently under the care of a nursing home, you can revert or add hospice care to their care plan through their health insurance.

 If you have a loved one who’s given up on treatment or needs more care than is provided at their nursing home, you can make their final days as comfortable and painless as possible through in-home hospice care at Hospice Home Care.
 Make end-of-life, hospice in Los Angeles, and palliative care in Southern California feel less bleak than they are through our caring hospice services.